MathieuSoysal/jib-container-publish.yml/README.md

        -Djib.to.auth.password=${{ env.PASSWORD }} \
        -Djib.from.image=azul/zulu-openjdk:17-jre-headless
 ```
+### You need to choice a registry other than GitHub Package ?

 You can change the `REGISTRY`,`USERNAME`,`PASSWORD` to publish in the registry of your choice:
 ```YAML
   # Use docker.io for Docker Hub if empty